henryburon/henryburon.github.io/_posts/2023-06-25-unmanned_electric_boat.md

 ## Overview

-For my undergraduate Capstone project at William & Mary, I led a team in building a boat from scratch to compete in Unmanned Division of the 2023 Promoting Electric Propulsion for Small Craft (PEP) competition, a 5-mile endurance race.
+For my undergraduate Capstone project at William & Mary, I led a team in building a boat from scratch to compete in the Unmanned Division of the 2023 Promoting Electric Propulsion for Small Craft (PEP) competition, a 5-mile endurance race.
 Our fully electric boat placed 3rd against universities from across the country.

 Our catamaran-style differential-drive boat, fondly named the *Colonial Cruiser*, ran ArduPilot Rover on a Pixhawk Cube Orange and was controlled via radio during the competition, though it was capable of autonomous navigation during controlled tests.

-As the Team and Electrical Lead, I focused on the autonomous navigation and electric propulsion systems of the boat, though I had a hand in everything from hull design to the power distribution systems as well.
+As the Team and Electrical Lead, I focused on the autonomous navigation and electric propulsion systems of the boat, though I had a hand in everything from hull design to the power distribution systems.

 **Team Members**: Owen Darcy, Ethan Chang, Shamsullah Ahmadzai<br>
 **Advisor**: Jonathan Frey